spacenomads/lemonade/_src/blog/2023/prueba-enero/index.md

   {% set config = {
     content: [
-      'May the forces of evil become confused on the way to your house.', 'Otra frase'
+      'May the forces of evil become confused on the way to your house.'
     ],
     author: 'George Carlin',
     cite: {